 All of these point require it to be online.
 None of them require it to be polished.

-I've got a history of demos, POCs and experiments scattered over different parts of the web (Gist, Codepen, Dabblet) and offline.
-Since taking this "Ship it" approach I add notes and experiments to this site and know where to look for them in future.
+I've got a history of demos, POCs and experiments scattered over different parts of the web (Gist, Codepen, Dabblet) and even more offline.
+Since taking this "Ship it" approach I add notes and experiments to this site and so know where to look for them in future.

-And added bonus has been that I re-read my notes more, refine them and continue the same train of thought for longer.
+This has the added bonus that I re-read my notes more, refine them and continue the same train of thought for longer.
 I'm less prone to letting new incoming ideas divert me from finishing previous ones.

 Something about writing has always evoked an audience for me.
 I imagine people studying my words when I'm not there.
 This makes it quite natural for me to be "user minded", which can be valuable when you know your "users", but in the context of a personal website it can get in the way of writing freely.

-By stating here – I am not designing this communication for anyone but myself – I free myself to write what I want and not worry about how good it is.
+By stating here that I am not designing this communication for anyone but myself, I free myself to write what I want and not worry about how good it is.
 If any of it has appeal to others that's a bonus – not the primary concern.